Affluent Black/African American women are 30% more likely than the general population of affluent women to be optimistic about their financial future.

 AS OUR COUNTRY PUSHES for greater racial equity in the business world and everyday life, Black/African American women aren’t waiting for change.
 Powered by a drive to forge their own paths to success, they’re taking on new professional roles, demanding recognition for work well done, providing mentorship for others and serving as testimonials to the power of diversity.

-And these actions are all being taken with a sense of great confidence: According to research conducted by Merrill, affluent Black/African American women were 30% more likely than the general population of affluent women to be optimistic about their financial future and to describe themselves as financially savvy.
-What’s more, 37% say they are motivated by a desire for personal achievement.1
+And these actions are all being taken with a sense of great confidence.
+According to research conducted by Merrill, affluent Black/African American women were 30% more likely than the general population of affluent women to be optimistic about their financial future and to describe themselves as financially savvy.
+What’s more, they are 37% more likely to be motivated by a desire for personal achievement.1

 Although Black/African American women are still underrepresented in leadership roles, progress is slowly but steadily being made both within and outside corporate America.
-For the first time, there is more than one Black woman CEO in the Fortune 500.2 More Black women than ever are leading American law schools,3 and a Black woman holds the second-highest job in U.S. government.
+In 2021, for the first time there was more than one Black woman CEO in the Fortune 500.2 More Black women than ever are leading American law schools,3 and a Black woman holds the second-highest job in U.S. government.